scatanzaro/artificial_agency/README.md

 For this reason, I’m creating a forum for stakeholders to share best practices.
 Hard things are really hard - and while I wish I could just prescribe the best way to set up your AI team and the most effective KPIs/OKRs/choose your acronym, I can only describe what worked well for me.
 My hope is that by sharing our experiences on establishing successful data science/AI team and practices, we can move the needle.

+My ultimate aspiration is that companies transform every employee into a data scientist.
+Much like they once adopted "engineering cultures."
+As such, I also encourage community members to include links to training and other resources that will help their coworkers learn about and utilize data science and ML.

-The first document is an AI primer that I prepared for our portfolio companies.
+The first document that I'm posting is an AI primer that I prepared for our portfolio companies.
 I intend this to be a living document, that my colleagues, peers, and I can update as we ourselves learn.
 I also urge others to share their own guidelines.

 We’re creating artificial agents that learn from each other, let’s take a page from their book...